 As part of the Co-ordinated Schemes of Admission operated by Devon County Council, parents of primary age children will be invited to express preference for the school they would like their child to attend, together with reasons for preference on the Common Application Form (for Devon residents, D-CAF1).

-1.2 In a small number of cases, a preference for Appledore will be because a parent feels there is ‘exceptional medical or social need’ for their child to attend the School .
+1.2 In a small number of cases, a preference for Appledore will be because a parent feels there is ‘exceptional medical or social need’ for their child to attend the School and not another school.

 1.3 The ‘exceptional’ nature of these cases denotes that they will be individual in circumstance, however, exceptional need could include: